Stupidly, I’d let my meditation practice slide and I hadn’t done it for weeks, perhaps months.

 And my uncontrolled anger affected me for weeks afterward.

 If I’d been meditating regularly I wouldn’t have reacted so badly.

 And it will damage your mind and body and destroy your relationships if you don’t discover how to deal with it.

-In fact, studies have shown that high levels of anger can increase your risk of coronary artery disease and heart attack, lead to hardened arteries, cause liver and kidney damage and cause anxiety and depression.
+In fact, studies have shown that high levels of anger and unresolved anger can increase your risk of coronary artery disease and heart attack, lead to hardened arteries, cause liver and kidney damage and cause anxiety and depression.

 But, you may be thinking, “I know someone who is angry all the time and it doesn’t seem to affect them badly.”

 And that’s because they’ve become accustomed to using anger.
 And they’ve built-up a tolerance to it.

 For example, a drug addict can build up a tolerance to heroin over months and years.